1.1 Eligibility of applicants

 - Collaborative actions with film schools to support the integration of the gender dimension in the audiovisual curricula, mentoring and career development activities for (young) female film professionals;

-- Peer-to-peer learning by women for women, especially young ones, unleashing an identification and emulation process;
+- Peer-to-peer learning for women, especially young ones, unleashing an identification and emulation process;

 - Activities contributing to increase the knowledge of specialized trainers and facilitators of the film sector on the importance of gender equality in the audiovisual sector and its impact in society, and strengthening their capacities to take it into account;

 - Targeted training for female film professionals from the region to improve their capacities and support their access to markets and networks at local, regional and international level.

 - Activities fostering citizens’ awareness about gender stereotypes in the audiovisual sector and the use and abuse of the image of women; including campaigns, TV commercials, social media and the web, public discussions, seminars, workshops and conferences;